edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.1.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one being read)

-* students will trigger break points in multiple ways to "stop time"
+* students will trigger break points in a couple of ways to "stop time"
-* students will use
+* students will use JavaScript
+  * data types
+  * user input gathering techniques
+  * conditional logic

 ### 1. Partners do (15 minutes)